How To Become a Licensed Real Estate Agent in New York

 Focus Yourself on Your Soft Skills

-A new real estate agent who can set herself up for success knows that an integral part of selling a property is that she must have poise and a good demeanor when things get out of control, such as a stubborn seller who has received multiple offers but will only sell at the seller’s asking price.
+A new real estate agent who can set herself up for success knows that an integral part of selling a property is that she must have poise and a pleasing demeanor when things get out of control, such as a stubborn seller who has received multiple offers but will only sell at the seller's asking price.

-She must also know how to talk to a client as if she was their therapist because the client can get emotional after finding her dream house and then having to negotiate to buy it.
+She must also know how to talk to a client as if she were their therapist because the client can get emotional after finding her dream house and then having to negotiate to buy it.

 A good agent knows how to cheer up the client and never shows the kind of emotions that buyers often have.